yamin-shihab/study-notes/grade-7/social.md

 + In 1971, Canada became the first country in the world to adopt a policy of multiculturalism which sought to recognize and promote Canada's diversity.
 It did this by recognizing all cultures and backgrounds.
     + Canada passed the Multiculturalism act in 1988 to affirm Canada's support for languages that contribute to the multicultural heritage of Canada.
     + Canada also changed the constitution to be more inclusive.
-+ Canada has always encouraged immigration ever since becoming a country.
++ Immigration was always encouraged in Canada ever since it became a country.
 However, there have been times when Canada's immigration policy and treatment of immigrants displayed racial discrimination.
     + But then, they changed to be better and not be as racially discriminatory.
 + After the invention of the radio, Canadians have been tuning into American culture radio stations.
     + So the Canadian government created the CBC (Canadian Broadcasting Company) in 1936 to have Canadian radio programs.
 This was done to "foster national spirit and interpret national citizenship".